 Both as an anthologist and as a reader, I would like to see a lot more optimist & greener future narratives.
 Even knowing it is not so easy to create dilemma and human drama inside post-scarcity mature and less Manichaean cultures, it would be lovely to read a greater number of those ecotopic science fictional scenarios.

-In the Solarpunk anthology, we see that South American authors re-imagine old Mayan and Aztec cultures in new histories as well as explore dystopian and utopian futures.
+In the Solarpunk anthology, we see that South American and Portuguese authors re-imagine old Mayan and Aztec cultures in new histories as well as explore dystopian and utopian futures.
 Place notwithstanding, the perspectives are ones we all can understand and enjoy from a storytelling angle.

 And I would also like to encourage writers from around the world to participate in this workshop–whether sharing ideas, writing tips, or even drafts of eco-fiction and nonfiction.